 How long does sponsorship last?

-The Arts & Business Council’s Fiscal Sponsorship’s contract terms are valid for one year, and can be automatically renewed indefinitely as long as the project is active and in compliance.
-Contracts can also be terminated by either party with 60 days notice (If, for example, a sponsored project obtains its own federal tax-exempt status, the project would no longer need a fiscal sponsor and could “hatch” from the incubation of fiscal sponsorship.)
-Once a fiscal sponsorship relationship with the Arts & Business Council ends, we will keep your records on file for five years.
+The Arts & Business Council’s Fiscal Sponsorship’s contract terms are valid for one year and may be automatically renewed indefinitely as long as the project is active and in compliance.
+Contracts may be terminated by either party with 60 days notice.
+(If, for example, a sponsored project obtains its own federal tax-exempt status, the project would no longer need a fiscal sponsor and could “hatch” from the incubation of fiscal sponsorship.)
+After the fiscal sponsorship relationship with the Arts & Business Council ends, we will keep your records on file for at least five years.

 We have donors, grants, or an organization ready to give a contribution.
 How do we get the money?

-Grants and donations MUST be made out to or processed by a fiscal sponsor organization to be tax-deductible.
-Once your project is accepted into the Fiscal Sponsorship program, donors can send checks, with your project name in the memo line, to the Arts & Business Council for deposit.
+Grants and donations MUST be made directly to the fiscal sponsor to be tax-deductible.
+Once your project is accepted into the Fiscal Sponsorship program, donors should send checks, with your project’s name in the memo line, to the Arts & Business Council for deposit.
 We will deposit your funds and hold them for you in a separate checking account.
-To get those funds, you’ll need to fill out a secure online funds request form, and we will send you a check.
+To get those funds, you’ll need to fill out a reimbursement request form linked on the online dashboard, and we will mail you a check.
 We process deposits and cut checks once a week.

 Do people donating to my project get a tax deduction?

-Yes!
-Checks from individual donors, as well as grants or charitable sponsorships from organizations, must be made out to the Arts & Business Council in order for them to be tax-deductible.
-Make sure they write the name of your project in the memo line so we don’t mistake the donation as ours instead.
-We cannot accept checks that are made out to your organization, and we cannot accept donations from someone else through you (i.e., if you were to deposit a donation check into your own account and then write the Arts & Business Council a check for the same amount).
+Donations are tax deductible as allowable by law, but donors should seek professional tax advice.
+Checks from individual donors, as well as grants or charitable sponsorships from organizations, must be made out to the Arts & Business Council of Greater Nashville to be tax-deductible.
+Remind donors to write the name of your project in the memo line.
+We cannot accept checks that are made out to your organization, and we cannot accept donations from someone else through you (i.e., if you were to deposit a donation check into your own account and then write the Arts & Business Council a check for the same amount.
+We could not accept those funds.)

 Can my friends and family donate money to my project online?